-Historically, we derived a substantial majority of our revenues from our sales to Xiaomi, our strategic partner, shareholder and related party.
-For the years ended December 31, 2016 and 2017, revenues generated from our sales to Xiaomi represented 95.9% and 84.7% of our net revenues, respectively.
+Historically, we derived a substantial portion of our revenues from our sales to Xiaomi, our strategic partner, shareholder and related party.
+For the year ended December 31, 2016, 2017 and 2018, revenues generated from our sales to Xiaomi represented 95.9%, 84.7% and 51.2% of our net revenues, respectively.
 Xiaomi is an important customer of ours, and our strategic partnership with Xiaomi gives us access to Xiaomi's ecosystem users, market and data resources and related support.
-Therefore, while we expect the proportion of our revenues generated from our sales to Xiaomi to gradually decrease going forward, maintaining a mutually beneficial relationship with Xiaomi will continue to be important to our operations and future growth.
+While we expect the proportion of our revenues generated from our sales to Xiaomi to gradually decrease going forward, maintaining a mutually beneficial relationship with Xiaomi, including potential additional product collaborations, will continue to be important to our operations and future growth.